Business English for subcontractors in the transition of the steel industry

 Introduction to workplace English in the steel industry.
 Typical scenarios: basic communication and understanding instructions.

-Module 2: English for Business Communication
+Module 2: English for General Business Communication

 Presenting your company to international clients.
 Handling customer queries by phone and email.
 Participating in virtual meetings.
 Writing professional correspondence.

-Module 4: English for Intercultural Communication in the Workplace
+Module 3: English for Intercultural Communication in the Workplace

 Working effectively in mixed-language teams.
 Professional networking and meeting protocols.
 Onboarding and collaborating with English-speaking colleagues.